haka-security/haka/doc/ref/grammar.rst

     :return entity: Created entity.
     :rtype entity: :haka:class:`GrammarEntity`

-    Create a try.
     Parser will try, in order, each case until one of it finishes successfully.

 .. haka:function:: branch(cases, selector) -> entity
     :objtype: grammar